 He said “Hardy, I do believe they have done it at last… my backbone is shot through”.
 Nelson was carried below to the surgeon William Beatty.
 He said to the surgeon “You can do nothing for me.
 I have but a short time to live.
 My back is shot through”.
-Nelson had been made as comfortable as possible.
+Nelson was made as comfortable as possible.

 2:30pm, Captain Hardy came below deck, he informed Nelson that a number of the enemy ships had surrendered.
 Nelson said “take care of poor Lady Hamilton”, then said “Kiss me, Hardy”.
 Hardy knelt and kissed Nelson on the cheek.
 He then stood for a minute or two before kissing him on the forehead.
 Nelson asked, “Who is that?”, and on hearing that it was Hardy, he replied “God bless you, Hardy”.

 Beatty heard Nelson murmur, “Thank God I have done my duty”, and when he returned, Nelson’s voice had faded and his pulse was very weak.

 4:30pm, Nelson’s last words were “God and Country”, he then took his last breath.
 Nelson died of his wounds three hours after he was shot.
 On his death, he had reached the age of 47.
 Nelsons body was placed in a cask of brandy, mixed with Camphor and myrrh in order to preserve his body.
 The cask was then tied to the mainmast and placed under guard.

 HMS Victory was towed to Gibraltar, Nelson’s body placed in a lead-lined coffin that had been filled with spirits of wine.